adihrustic/Mullvad-WireGuard-Wrapper/README.md

 sudo make install
 ```

-You then need to update the server list before you can connect to a server.
-Run
+You then need to update the server list before you can connect to a server
 ```
 mullvad update
 ```